 Yes!
 Nosework is a class you can enrol and bring multiple dogs to, even if there is only one handler.
 Dogs participate one at a time, with others remaining in the crates until their turn.
 Please ensure you bring sufficient treats and all equipment needed for multiple dogs.

 We welcome children to participate in the sessions, they make fantastic trainers!
 For safety and insurance reasons, we do request an adult over 16 is handling the leash at all times on the grounds, unless directed by staff otherwise.
 We are committed to dog-child safety and would be happy to chat about how to create safe and happy interactions.

-Nosework classes run with a maximum of 8 teams (dog and handler) to ensure each dog gets as many runs as possible.
-This also allows us to coach your and your dog through the skills, to ensure you get the support you need to succeed.
+Nosework classes are usually run with 4-8 teams (dog and handler) to ensure each dog gets as much search time as appropriate for their needs.
+Class numbers can vary depending on the kind of class or timeslot its scheduled for.
+Small classes enable us to coach you and your dog through the skills, to ensure you get the support you need to succeed.

 We understand life happens and you may not be able to attend a class.
 We will offer, wherever possible, a catch up class in another group of an equivalent level, should there be a place available.
 We make no guarantees and this will depend on availability, as places in our classes are limited.
 Catch up classes are on a case by case basis and are solely at our discretion.

 Refunds, partial refunds or course/service transfers will not be offered if you are unable to attend a class or multiple classes once a course has commenced.
 Please refer to our Enrolment Terms & Conditions for more information.

 Enrolment Terms, Conditions & Safety Information

 Failure to bring required equipment may impact you or your dog’s ability to participate in class.
 Please try to remember to bring the following, and any specific equipment required for your class.
 You will not be offered a refund, partial refund, credit or course transfer for failure to comply with our safety requirements.